Local SEO is important.

 Fighting to climb the SERPs can be tough for businesses, especially if you’re a small business with limited resources.

-So climb the local SERPs by optimizing your website, producing great local content, acquiring citations, and earning reviews.
+So, dive into these local SEO tips and start ranking on local SERPs by optimizing your website, producing great local content, acquiring citations, and earning reviews.

 Don’t limit yourself to technical local SEO practices like citations and web optimization, though.